 "The concrete wasn't what you would normally polish," Shawn Halverson says.
 "But with our experience, we were able to troubleshoot the issues and produce a quality floor."

 Halverson's experience in the concrete industry started with his involvement in a structural concrete company.
 In 1999, he opened Surfacing Solutions, Temecula, Calif., as a full-service decorative concrete firm working both residential and commercial jobs.
 Over the years the company has shifted its focus into the commercial market, today performing about 90 percent of its jobs in the commercial realm.

 Halverson and his crew has been polishing concrete for seven years.
 "The polishing industry has matured, with manufacturers coming out with better products and better equipment," he says.
 "That has made the work much easier and contributed to a better end project."

 The ups and downs of concrete

 Halverson cut a deal with the architect, concrete contractor and general contractor.
 If they liked the results of the 40-grit pass, they would pay the extra cost for the step.
-If they were not impressed, Halverson would not get paid for that portion of the job.
-In the end, the group had to agree — they could not deny the improvement.
-“We were able to recover the clarity of reflection,” Halverson says.
+If they weren't impressed, Halverson wouldn't get paid for that portion of the job.
+In the end, the group had to agree — they couldn't deny the improvement.
+"We were able to recover the clarity of reflection," Halverson says.